 The lens is located behind the iris and is normally clear.
 Light passes through the pupil to the lens.
 Small muscles attached to the lens can make the lens change shape, allowing the eyes to focus on near or far objects.

-Author: Healthwise Staff Adam Husney, MD - Family Medicine Anne C. Poinier, MD - Internal Medicine Christopher Joseph Rudnisky, MD, MPH, FRCSC - Ophthalmology
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Anne C. Poinier MD - Internal Medicine Christopher J. Rudnisky MD, MPH, FRCSC - Ophthalmology